ten24group/fw24/www/docs/Constructs/Site Construct/Getting Started.md

   app.use(site).run();
 ```

-This will add the configured site to your application.
-You can now manage static websites in your AWS applications using the `SiteConstruct`.

-## Step 4: Continuous Integration and Continuous Delivery (CI/CD)

-One of the key features of `SiteConstruct` is its ability to leverage AWS Amplify's CI/CD capabilities.
-This means that whenever you push changes to the source code repository specified in `GitHubSourceCodeProvider`, AWS Amplify will automatically build and deploy your website.
-This automation ensures that your website is always up-to-date with the latest changes.
+After the deployment of your application, Amplify establishes necessary hooks into the designated repository.
+Consequently, any modifications pushed to the specified branch and repository in the configuration will initiate an automatic build and deployment of your website via AWS Amplify.
+This automated process ensures that your website consistently reflects the most recent updates.

-In conclusion, `SiteConstruct` provides a streamlined way to manage static websites, making it easier to deploy and host websites in your AWS applications.
-Whether you're creating a personal blog, a company website, or a portfolio, `SiteConstruct` simplifies the task of managing static websites in AWS.
-It's an invaluable tool that not only streamlines website deployment but also enhances the overall efficiency and responsiveness of your application, thanks to the CI/CD capabilities of AWS Amplify.